curl/curl/docs/DEPRECATE.md

 as soon as possible and explain to us why this is a problem for you and how your use case cannot be satisfied properly using a workaround.

+## Support for systems without 64 bit data types

+curl will *require* support for a 64 bit data type (like `long long` or an alternative) to build.
+These days, few systems are used where no such type is around so the cost of maintaining this support is increasingly unnecessary to spent effort and time on, while supporting 32 bit values for some of those fields is complicated and hard to test.

+Adding this requirement will make the code simpler, easier to maintain and the test coverage better.
+It is a low price too, since virtually no users are still building curl on such systems.

+`long long` was not a standard type until C99, but has been supported by C89 compilers since the 1990s.

+Starting in 8.0.0 (March 2023), the plan is to drop support.

 ## NSS

 We remove support for building curl with the NSS TLS library in August 2023.